 What Is A Project Plan?

-A project plan shows the different phases of a project and the activities or tasks in each phase.
-Typically, it shows when a task begins, ends and the interdependencies between each task.
-A project plan can be as simple as a scribble on the back of a napkin, a few lines in excel, but is usually presented as a Gantt chart, and made in Microsoft Project, or one of the other Microsoft Project alternative planning tools.
+Project plans can be as simple as a scribble on the back of a napkin or a few lines in Excel, but it’s usually presented as a Gantt chart, made in Microsoft Project or a similar alternative planning tool.

 Why Project Planning Still Matters

 Once the pride of project managers everywhere, the humble project plan has got itself a bit of a bad reputation.
 If you’re asking yourself,

 Does a project plan even matter in this post-waterfall era of agile-everything?